AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/delete-a-custom-field.md

 >[!CAUTION]
 >
 >Deleting a custom field also deletes all custom data that users have entered in the field when filling out custom forms attached to objects.
 That deleted data cannot be recovered.
+Also, there is no notification system to alert people who use the custom form that it was deleted.
 >
 >You can view all custom forms and reports that use a custom field you want to delete in order to assess what the repercussions might be.
 For more information, see [View all custom forms that use a particular custom field or widget](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/view-all-custom-forms-that-use-a-particular-custom-field.md) and [View all reports that use a particular custom field or widget](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/view-all-reports-that-use-a-particular-custom-field.md).
 >
 >Or, for a workaround you can use to avoid losing data in fields no longer used, see [Remove a custom field without losing data that users have entered](#remove-a-custom-field-without-losing-data-that-users-have-entered) in this article.

 ## Access requirements

++++ Expand to view access requirements for the functionality in this article.

 You must have the following to perform the steps in this article: